Xinheng-He/pyemma_toy/README.md

 It has been tested on Python 3.7.3, any capable platform supports this demo.

-The anticipated outputs are the following： implied timescale test (timescale_txt.png), c-k test (ck-test-bys-3.png), proportion of each state (3states-macrostate_proportion.txt),
+The anticipated outputs are the following： the position of microstates on the free energy landscape (cluster.png) implied timescale test (timescale_txt.png), c-k test (ck-test-bys-3.png), proportion of each state (3states-macrostate_proportion.txt),